Warehouse Accident claims

 No matter what kind of working environment, employers should always make sure that their staff are protected as much as possible.
 They must carry out the necessary risk assessments and ensure that all equipment is maintained sufficiently to prevent any accidents.

-There a number of precautionary measures employers and employees can take to help prevent the risk of accident in a warehouse:
+There are a number of precautionary measures employers and employees can take to help prevent the risk of an accident in a warehouse:

 - Ensure there is proper supervision in the workplace

 - Provide workers with appropriate personal protective equipment (PPE) which might include safety goggles, gloves and work boots

 - Display easily visible warning signs where necessary

 - Ensure staff are properly trained in how to use equipment and potential workplace hazards

 - Make sure items are put away or stacked properly